The Best Audiobook Narrators Who Bring Novels to Life

 Simon Vance narrates all three books in the Millennium Series.
 He captures the suspense and intensity of the stories, making them all excellent listens.

-Simon Vance is also one the narrators on several highly rated full cast audiobooks, including By Any Other Name by Jodi Picoult and North Woods by Daniel Mason.
+Simon Vance is also one of the narrators on several highly rated full-cast audiobooks, including By Any Other Name by Jodi Picoult and North Woods by Daniel Mason.

 Erin Bennett